bitmovin/bitmovin-player-ios-samples/README.md

 ## Available Sample Apps

 ### Basics
-+   **BasicPlayback:** Shows how the Bitmovin Player can be setup for basic playback of HLS or progressive streams.
++   **BasicPlayback:** Shows how to set up the Bitmovin Player for basic playback of HLS or progressive streams.
-+   **BasicPlaybackTV:** Shows how the Bitmovin Player can be setup for basic playback of HLS or progressive streams in a tvOS application.
++   **BasicPlaybackTV:** Shows how to set up the Bitmovin Player for basic playback of HLS or progressive streams in a tvOS application.
-+   **BasicPlaylist** Shows how to implement queueing / playlists.
-+   **BasicMetadataHandling** Shows how the Bitmovin Player can be setup and configured for playback of content which contains metadata.
++   **BasicMetadataHandling** Shows how to set up and configure the Bitmovin Player for playback of content that contains metadata.

 ### DRM
-+   **BasicDRMPlayback:** Shows how the Bitmovin Player can be setup and configured for playback of FairPlay Streaming protected content.
++   **BasicDRMPlayback:** Shows how to set up and configure the Bitmovin Player for playback of FairPlay Streaming protected content.

 ### Offline Playback
-+   **BasicOfflinePlayback** Shows how the Bitmovin Player can be used to download protected and unprotected content for offline playback.
++   **BasicOfflinePlayback** Shows how to set up the Bitmovin Player to download protected and unprotected content for offline playback.

 ### Playback & Casting
-+   **BackgroundPlayback** Shows how background playback can be implemented for the Bitmovin Player (e.g. to play audio in silent mode).
++   **BackgroundPlayback** Shows how to set up the Bitmovin Player for background playback (e.g. to play audio in silent mode).
-+   **BasicCasting** Shows how the ChromeCast support of the Bitmovin Player can be setup and configured.
++   **BasicCasting** Shows how to set up and configure Google ChromeCast support with the Bitmovin Player.
 (Please mind the [Casting Requirements](#casting-requirements))
 +   **AdvancedCasting** Shows how to implement advanced casting use cases.
 (Please mind the [Casting Requirements](#casting-requirements))

 ### Advertising
-+   **BasicAds** Shows how the Bitmovin Player can be setup and configured for playback of ads.
++   **BasicAds** Shows how to set up and configure the Bitmovin Player for playback of ads.

 ### UI
-+   **CustomHtmlUi** Shows how the Bitmovin Player can be setup and configured to use a custom HTML UI.
-In addition this sample includes how to communication between the javascript UI and the native code.
++   **CustomHtmlUi** Shows how to set up and configured the Bitmovin Player to use a custom HTML UI.
+Besides, this sample includes how to communicate between the javascript UI and the native code.
-+   **SystemUI** Shows how the system UI can be used instead of Bitmovin's default UI.
++   **SystemUI** Shows how to use the system UI instead of the default UI.
 +   **BasicFullscreenHandling** Shows how to use the `BitmovinFullscreenHandler`-protocol to implement basic fullscreen handling.

+### Playlist
++   **BasicPlaylist** Shows how to implement queueing / playlists.
++   **BasicPlaylistTV** Shows how to implement queueing / playlists in a tvOS application.

 ## Sample App Setup Instructions
 Please execute `pod install --repo-update` to properly initialize the workspace.
-In each sample app you also have to add your Bitmovin Player license key to `Info.plist` file as `BitmovinPlayerLicenseKey`.
+In each sample app, you also have to add your Bitmovin Player license key to `Info.plist` file as `BitmovinPlayerLicenseKey` or provide it via the `PlayerConfig.key` property.

 In addition to that you have to log in to [https://bitmovin.com/dashboard](https://bitmovin.com/dashboard), where you have to add the following bundle identifier of the sample application as an allowed domain under `Player -> Licenses`: